England v South Africa: Alex Hales & Jonny Bairstow seal crushing T20 win

 England cruise the run chase

-If South Africa struggled to get to grips with the conditions, England made Southampton look ideal for batting and cantered the chase.
+If South Africa failed to get to grips with the conditions, England made Southampton look ideal for batting and cantered the chase.

-Jason Roy, dropped for the Champions Trophy semi after a barren run, got the hosts off to an electric start, taking three fours and a six from one Wayne Parnell over.
+Jason Roy, dropped for the Champions Trophy semi-final after a barren run, got the hosts off to an electric start, taking three fours and a six from one Wayne Parnell over.

-Though he was lbw to an unnecessary reverse sweep off Andile Phehlukwayo, Hales and Bairstow pummelled the Proteas' bowling in an unbroken stand of 98 than came in only 10.2 overs.
+Though he was lbw to an unnecessary reverse sweep off Andile Phehlukwayo, Hales and Bairstow pummelled the Proteas' bowling in an unbroken stand of 98 that came in only 10.2 overs.

 Hales favoured the leg side, whacking two sixes off Imran Tahir, who received some brutal treatment to concede 37 from three overs, while Bairstow crashed the ball through the off side and hit two sixes down the ground.